 When lifestyle changes and medication do not stop or lessen symptoms of lower extremity arterial disease, your doctor may recommend surgery to remove blockages and prevent new ones from forming.
-At NYU Langone, our vascular specialists use innovative procedures to accomplish these goals.
+At NYU Langone, our vascular specialists, including those at the Limb Salvage and Restoration Center, use innovative procedures to accomplish these goals.

 Our doctors combine their decades of experience with their in-depth knowledge of the latest research and surgical techniques.
 They have been able to save the legs of 70 to 80 percent of people who were told they needed an amputation at other hospitals.

 Most people with lower extremity arterial disease are treated successfully at NYU Langone with atherectomy.
 The procedure involves clearing a clogged artery by shaving, cutting, or vaporizing plaque, a waxy substance composed of fat, cholesterol, calcium, and other materials in the blood.

 Before the procedure begins, you receive a local anesthetic, plus a mild sedative.
 You may also receive an injection of contrast dye, which allows the doctor to view the blockage on an X-ray.
 The surgeon then inserts a catheter, a thin tube, into the groin above the femoral artery—the major artery that brings blood to the leg.
 The surgeon guides the catheter to the blocked artery and removes the plaque using a tool attached to the tip of the catheter.

 The surgeon may then perform other procedures, such as balloon angioplasty and stenting, which help prevent future blockages.
 The procedure is performed in the hospital.
 Most people can go home the same day.

 Atherectomy is often, but not always, immediately followed by a balloon angioplasty and the insertion of a stent, a metal mesh tube that is inserted into a blood vessel to hold it open.
 Balloon angioplasty is also a minimally invasive procedure performed using a local anesthetic.